Uber in Mexico City: All You Need to Know

 Uber is generally reliable, easy, and available throughout the city.
 If I can’t walk somewhere, I always call an Uber.

 As a woman, who lives and travels solo, Uber makes me feel safer than other forms of transportation like taxis.
-I love that I can take it home at night when it’s too late to walk and I don’t have to worry about safety.
+I love that I can take it home at night when it’s too late to walk, and I don’t have to worry about safety.

 I also love that I can easily pick up my friends at different locations by scheduling a stop, which makes it easy for us to go on adventures together or get home.

-Which other cities you Can Use Uber in Mexico?
+Which Other Cities Can You Use Uber in Mexico?

 ✔ Puebla